rasovica/Gsoc2017/README.rst

 This was my first task.
 I had to create a module for nodewatcher which would draw a map of all the networks, something similar to `this <https://xkcd.com/195/>`__.
+The module was needed because some huge networks had no idea, which ip space was used and which was not, this map would give a better idea of how much space is left, and how it is structured.
 I started off slow as I had very little experience with django, it took me about a week to even find where all the modules where defined and how to implement a new one.
 Once I actually got to program in html/javascript, my work progressed very quickly, I was basically done with it around mid summer.
+While working i noticed that the 10.0.0.0/8 network is huge, compared to the small nodes, you could barely see the nodes, this is why I also added the ability to zoom to top-level nodes, which adds extra clarity to how the nodes are distributed.
+The positioning is calculated using the hilbert curve, which is a way to map 1d, numbers to 2d space.
+It works great for numbers that are power of 2.
+The drawing is done using d3.js which is good at handling huge amounts of data, and displaying it in a svg form, which enabled me to implement zoom with ease.

 Problems I had
 ~~~~~~~~~~~~~~